syylaxx/syylaxx/README.md

 </h2>

 I am mainly a Minecraft Addon Developer with basic JSON-UI and advanced Script API knowledge.<br>
-Responsible of the `RockWrap` wrapper and partially the history of polish Bedrock Community!
+Responsible for the `RockWrap` wrapper and partially the history of polish Bedrock Community!

 <h2 align="center">
   What do I need?